 5. Daily Cost Close

-This technique is great if your product is a little on the expensive side.
+This technique is great if your product is a bit on the expensive side.
 You want to try and minimize the impact of the price tag by presenting your product as a daily cost.
 For example:

 "The contract is only $1 a day and it provides full peace of mind."